Divergent (film): Plot

 In a futuristic dystopian Chicago, society is divided into five factions: Abnegation (the selfless), Amity (the kind), Candor (the honest), Dauntless (the brave), and Erudite (the intelligent).
-The remaining population, the Factionless, holds no status or privilege.
-Upon turning sixteen, children undergo a serum-induced psychological aptitude test that reveals their best-suited faction, although they can choose any faction as their permanent group during the subsequent Choosing Ceremony.
+The remaining population, the Factionless, holds no status or privilege as they primarily wander the streets.
+Upon turning 16, children undergo a serum-induced psychological aptitude test that reveals their best-suited faction, although they can choose any faction as their permanent group during the subsequent Choosing Ceremony.

 Beatrice Prior lives in Abnegation, which runs the government.
 Her father, Andrew, and Abnegation's leader, Marcus Eaton, serve on the ruling council.
-When Beatrice was tested, her results show equal attributes of multiple factions: Abnegation, Erudite, and Dauntless, making her a Divergent.
+When Beatrice is tested, her results show equal attributes of multiple factions: Abnegation, Erudite, and Dauntless, making her a Divergent.
 Her proctor Tori Wu, a Dauntless woman, records her results as Abnegation.
 She warns her to conceal her accurate results because Divergents can think independently and would threaten the existing social order.

 The next day, Beatrice's brother Caleb chooses Erudite at the Choosing Ceremony, while she selects Dauntless.
 She meets Christina, Al, and Will, other faction transfers.
 Christina and Al are from Candor, and Will is from Erudite.
-Dauntless leader Eric warns the initiates that those who fail to meet the faction's high standards will become Factionless.
+Dauntless leader Eric Coulter warns the initiates that those who fail to meet the faction's high standards will become Factionless.
 Beatrice jumps from a tall building into a dark hole, landing in a net and gaining respect from Four, a transferred instructor.

 Beatrice initially struggles in Dauntless training and ranks far below the cutoff after the first evaluation, but with Four's help, she slowly improves.
 Eric then matches her against her nemesis, Candor transfer Peter Hayes, in a fight that ends with Beatrice's defeat and recovery in the infirmary.

 Unwilling to miss the crucial Capture the Flag test, she leaves the infirmary, joins the other initiates, secures her team's victory, and makes the final cut.
 In the next training phase, the initiates confront their deepest fears in psychological simulations.
-Beatrice's divergence enables her to creatively navigate the tests, but Four cautions her to conceal her abilities and approach the challenges like a typical Dauntless would.
+Beatrice's divergence enables her to navigate the tests creatively, but Four cautions her to conceal her abilities and to approach the challenges as a typical Dauntless would.